dsdanielpark/ko-llama-2-jindo/README.md

 ```

-### Official model weights
+### Official Weights
-The most recent "official" Alpaca-LoRA adapter available at tloen/alpaca-lora-7b was trained on March 26 with the following command:
+The most recent `Official Alpaca LoRA` adapter available at tloen/alpaca-lora-7b was trained on March 26 with the following command:

 ```
 python finetune.py \